JV11x/Wound_FL_Diss_Project/README.md

 - Can an FL approach outperform a traditional centralised deep learning scenario?
 - How do models, trained using FL fare in diverse deployment scenarios?

+#### To run a basic version of the experiment navigate to Test_Code in the directory and follow the instruction.

 ### Project Technology Stack

 ![image](https://github.com/JV11x/Wound_FL_Diss_Project/assets/114994769/6e7bc260-91a6-45fe-9920-6ac195b13cc3)